awanzek/FinTech_HW1_CaseStudy/readme.md

 * **What domain of the financial industry is the company in?**

     Ripple is in the Cryptocurrency and Blockchain domain of FinTech.
-This is evidenced by its use of blockchain technology to create and develop a cryptocurrency platform that can be used in financial transactions. ([Forbes, 2019](https://www.forbes.com/companies/ripple/?list=fintech/#206f5f313997))
+This is evidenced by its use of blockchain-like technology to create and develop a cryptocurrency platform that can be used in financial transactions.
+Note, Ripple is blockchain-like because it uses its own private ledger and consensus mechanism in its server network to verify and record transactions ([Frankenfield,2019](https://www.investopedia.com/terms/r/ripple-cryptocurrency.asp) ).
+So yes, it's blockchain but Ripple basically has its own unique blockchain. ([Forbes, 2019](https://www.forbes.com/companies/ripple/?list=fintech/#206f5f313997))

 * **What have been the major trends and innovations of this domain over the last 5-10 years?**